-Mountain View is a blue-collar town, with 35.63% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Mountain View is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Mountain View who work in farm management occupations (11.69%), food service (10.05%), and office and administrative support (8.74%).
+When you are in Mountain View, you'll notice that it is more blue-collar than most other communities in America.
+37.58% of Mountain View’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Mountain View is a city of service providers, farmers, fishers, or foresters, and professionals.
+There are especially a lot of people living in Mountain View who work in farm management occupations (16.31%), food service (11.59%), and office and administrative support (9.81%).

-The per capita income in Mountain View in 2010 was $14,610, which is low income relative to Arkansas and the nation.
-This equates to an annual income of $58,440 for a family of four.
-Mountain View also has one of the higher rates of people living in poverty in the nation, with 35.64% of its population below the federal poverty line.
+The per capita income in Mountain View in 2010 was $14,770, which is lower middle income relative to Arkansas, and low income relative to the rest of the US.
+This equates to an annual income of $59,080 for a family of four.
+Mountain View also has one of the higher rates of people living in poverty in the nation, with 35.45% of its population below the federal poverty line.

 The most common language spoken in Mountain View is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Japanese.